catchpoint/Pietrasanta-traceroute/README.md

-# Catchpoint traceroute
+# Catchpoint's Pietrasanta traceroute

 ## Introduction

 This is an enhanced version of Dmitry Butskoy traceroute developed by Catchpoint.

+Traceroute is one of the oldest network diagnostic tools.
+It was first built to answer the thorny question, where are the packets going?
+However, various challenges introduced by firewalls and load balancers have made the original traceroute less useful and reliable than it once was.

-There are a number of improvements.
+We did a number of improvements to Dmitry's work.
 The main ones are enumerated here:
 * Support for "TCP InSession" method.
 This method opens a TCP connection with the destination and sends TCP probes within the opened session with incremental TTL.
 The aim is to prevent false packet loss introduced by firewall and